ndporter/dspg-r-2022/_episodes/06-data-structures-part2.md

 > > {: .r}
 > >
 > > What about a few arbitrary rows just in case something is odd in the middle?
+> >
-> > ## Tip: There are several ways to achieve this.
+> > ## Tip: Sampling Random Rows
 > > The solution here presents one form of using nested functions, i.e. a function passed as an argument to another function.
 This might sound like a new concept, but you are already using it!
+> >
 > > Remember my_dataframe[rows, cols] will print to screen your data frame with the number of rows and columns you asked for (although you might have asked for a range or named columns for example).
 How would you get the last row if you don't know how many rows your data frame has?
 R has a function for this.
+> >
-What about getting a (pseudorandom) sample?
+> > What about getting a (pseudorandom) sample?
 R also has a function for this.
 > > ~~~
 > > gapminder[sample(nrow(gapminder), 5), ]
 > > ~~~